mighty-gerbils/gerbil/doc/reference/actor.md

 Macro for defining synchronous interaction entry points for actors.

-The macro defines a procedure that invokes an actor with `expr` and matches the result.
-If it is `!ok` the embeded value is returned.
+The macro defines a procedure that invokes an actor with `expr` and unwraps the result.
+If it is `!ok` the embedded value is returned.
 If it is `!error` an actor error is raised, using the optional error message and irritants specified in the definition.